 Association for Ambulatory Health Care (AAAHC)

-- Quarterly reports from Inform Diagnostics also are useful to ASCs in their coordination
+- Quarterly reports from Inform Diagnostics also are useful to ASCs in their

-with insurance plans and payors
+coordination with insurance plans and payors

-- Quarterly reports from Inform Diagnostics also help ASCs understand trends in their
+- Quarterly reports from Inform Diagnostics also help ASCs understand trends

-The Inform Diagnostics team continually strives to create informative and useful quarterly
+The Inform Diagnostics team continually strives to create informative and

-reports for ASC administration and analysis.
+useful quarterly reports for ASC administration and analysis.